ros-industrial/rep/rep-XXXX.rst

 =========
 The following items still need to be addressed:
  * Topics and Services - The ROS API defines topics and services for receiving trajectories.
 This should also be supported by the new nodes.
+ * Controller/PC handshaking - Currently most robot/PC communications involves a handshake (either I received and processed the last message or the last message resulted in an error).
+This results in robust communications and execution, but doubles the amount of latency in the system.
+I think this is the appropriate design, but it may be up for discussion.